praqma-test/docker-linkchecker/README.md

 3. check _(runs linkchecker on provided URL-for pages rendered outside of container)_
 4. serve check _(serves jekyll pages and runs linkchecker on served pages within the same container)_

-# Examples
+## Examples:
 #### Build

 change your terminal’s present working directory to the source directory you want to build your jekyll project in, and run the following command:
 ```
 linux / Mac:
 $ docker run -v $(pwd):/data alipraqma/validator build